 This multi-cooker has several everyday cooking functions making it extremely versatile for the home cook, plus some interesting settings for the creative chef.
 Being able to make soups, stews, rice, steam veggies, or cook one-dish meals covers a lot of what I do most in the kitchen and being able to brown the meat first in the same pot, also saves on clean-up.

 This cooker might replace two or more of your appliances, depending on the quantities you usually cook.
 And cooking in an appliance, verses on the stovetop, means you are not tied to the stove but can multi-task during that time.
 And if you have problem hands, you'll love the lightweight handling of the nonstick liner.

-I consider this capacity mid-range - you can make a family meal in it, but also cook on the small scale - something that isn't always convenient in a five or six-quart unit.
-I love the ceramic nonstick coating - I'd recommend washing it by hand.
+I consider this capacity mid-range: You can make a family meal in it, but also cook on the small scale--something that isn't always convenient in a five or six-quart unit.
+I love the ceramic nonstick coating and I'd recommend washing it by hand.
 For two people, this is the ideal size, but a larger household would also find it very practical too.